Schools

 Armstrong has sided with Scenario C.

 The superintendent’s recommendation comes after the district hosted six community engagement sessions at middle schools and collected public feedback via a form.
 A Nov.
-25 summary of those community engagement sessions noted that of the 244 responses the district received on its online feedback form to those sessions, nearly half of respondents preferred Scenario C. (That memo notably mentioned that because those surveys did not collect participant demographics, “we can draw limited conclusions about how representative attendees were of the affected stakeholders.)
+25 summary of those community engagement sessions noted that of the 244 responses the district received, nearly half of respondents preferred Scenario C. (That memo notably mentioned that because those surveys did not collect participant demographics, “we can draw limited conclusions about how representative attendees were of the affected stakeholders.”)

 The School Board will make its final decision on how to fill Jefferson in January, meaning there are still some engagement sessions parents can attend.
-The superintendent’s recommendation further alludes that there are more consolidations to come.
+The superintendent’s recommendation further indicates there are more consolidations to come.

 “This is the first step in a systemwide review, not a standalone change,” the recommendation reads.
 “The next phase of school right-sizing will begin in 2026.”